harvard-acc/ALADDIN/README.md

 3. LLVM 3.4 and Clang 3.4 64-bit

 4. LLVM IR Trace Profiler (LLVM-Tracer)
-   LLVM-Tracer is an LLVM compiler pass that instruments code in LLVM's machine-independent IR.
+   LLVM-Tracer is an LLVM compiler pass that instruments code in LLVM machine-independent IR.
 It prints out a dynamic trace of your program, which can then be taken as an input for Aladdin.